naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab06.md

    The OpenShift installer will prompt you for a number of fields:
    * **SSH Public Key** - The SSH public key used to access all nodes within the cluster.
 Be sure to select the **disco-openshift-key** you just created.
    * **Platform** - The platform on which the cluster will run.
 Choose **aws**.
+   * **AWS Access Key** and **Secret Access Key** - Enter your AWS credentials from RHDP.
    * **Region** - The AWS region to be used for installation.
 Choose **us-east-1**.
    * **Base Domain** - The base domain of the cluster.
 All DNS records will be sub-domains of this base and will also include the cluster name.
 Select the **sandboxXXXX.opentlc.com** option shown.
    * **Cluster Name** - The name of the cluster.
 This will be used when generating sub-domains.
 Let's use **disco**.
-   * **Pull Secret** - The container registry pull secret for this cluster, as a single line of JSON (e.g. `{"auths": {...}}`).
-Conveniently, we only need credentials to access your mirror registry which are currently stored on disk here: `/run/user/1000/containers/auth.json`. `auth.json` is pretty-printed, though, and we need it to be minified.
-We wrote some python to do this for you:
-     ```bash
-     python3 -c $'import json\nimport sys\nwith open(sys.argv[1], "r") as f: print(json.dumps(json.load(f)))' /run/user/1000/containers/auth.json
-     ```
-     > For connected installations, you can get this secret from here: https://console.redhat.com/openshift/install/pull-secret.
+   * **Pull Secret** - The container registry pull secret for this cluster (minified in the previous step)

    That's it!
 The installer will generate `install-config.yaml` and drop it in `/mnt/install` for you.
-4. We need to make a couple changes to this config before we kick off the install:
+5. We need to make a couple changes to this config before we kick off the install:
    * Add the subnet IDs for your private subnets to `platform.aws.subnets`.
 Otherwise, the installer will create its own VPC and subnets.
 You can retrieve them by running this command from your workstation:
      ```execute
      aws ec2 describe-subnets | jq '[.Subnets[] | select(.Tags[].Value | contains ("Private")).SubnetId] | unique' -r